neuromechanics-at-cu/arm_model_sim/README.md

 4. Movment duration of the sim. (input.movedur)
 5. Normalized force parameter in Pa. (input.normforce)
 6. NEED TO ADD START AND TARGET INPUT (future update).

+### Outputs
+This function returns all the computed variable in one data structure.
+1. shoulder - Shoulder torques
+2. elbow - Elbow torques
+3. theta - Shoulder and elbow angles
+4. muscles - Muscle forces/stress
+5. act - Muscle Activations
+6. u - Neural Drive to those muscles
+7. est - Estimated active state from u, used for checking.
+8. tnew - New time array that goes with est.
+9. energy - Energetics estimates
+10. eff_mass - Effective mass array.